-The product produced in this research is a hiking game technique group guidance module.
+The product produced in this research is a group guidance module with a hiking game technique.
 This module is A4 size, has 51 pages, and uses Times New Roman font, with the arrangement namely, 1) The front cover contains the module title and the author's identity, then the back cover contains illustration images, 2) Foreword and introduction.
 Contains a brief explanation before going into the contents of the module, 3) Instructions for using the module, 4) The content of the material consists of 6 main topics, namely group guidance, self-resilience, "hiking" game techniques, first-day activities, second-day activities, third-day activities, 5) Evaluation contains experiences, plans to be carried out after participating in training, and assessment of activities.

 Researchers validated group guidance on hiking game techniques with three experts competent in guidance and counselling programs.
-Data obtained from expert validation using questionnaires and suggestions for improvements to the hiking game technique group guidance module are quantitative data.
+Data obtained from expert validation using questionnaires and suggestions for improving the group guidance module with a hiking game technique are quantitative data.
 Quantitative data from material expert assessment of the group service guidance module.
 Hiking game techniques to increase self-resilience in vocational school students.

-Descriptive statistical analysis and categorization analysis.
-Descriptive statistical analysis is used to find the maximum score, minimum score, mean or average, and standard deviation.
-This analysis is used to determine the categorization of module feasibility.
-Categorization analysis is used to determine the module's level of suitability.
-The results of the categorization analysis can be seen in Table 1 below.
+Descriptive statistical analysis and categorization analysis apply in research.
+Descriptive statistical analysis to find the maximum score, minimum score, mean or average, and standard deviation.
+This analysis is to determine the categorization of module feasibility.
+Categorization analysis applies to the module's level of suitability to students' resilience.
+The results of the categorization analysis are in Table 1.